HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

 - Increase Docker resources in Preferences > Resources.
 At least 2 CPUs and 4GB memory recommended.
 - On Linux, check other processes consuming resources.
 Docker may need more RAM/CPUs.

+**Docker desktop does not start or crushed after running DL4MicEverywhere in Mac**

+- Please, make sure you are not using any Docker container in the terminal.
+Then, open a terminal and force quit Docker by typing `pkill -SIGHUP -f /Applications/Docker.app 'docker serve'`

 ## GPU Support

 **Notebooks fail with CUDA errors**